West Texas Construction Accident Lawyers

 Billions Won by Construction Injury Attorneys in West Texas, TX

 Few industries endanger workers like the construction industry.
 According to OSHA, the construction industry is responsible for about 1 in 5 fatal work accidents, and about 1 in 10 nonfatal work accidents.
 Spend one day on a construction site and it’s easy to see why: construction work requires working at great heights, with heavy machinery, in tight spaces, and surrounded by potentially hazardous materials.
 Thankfully, we have documented nearly every danger a worker might face at a construction site, creating solutions to prevent injury or death.

 The problem is that employers often fail to utilize these solutions, citing either costs or time or other excuses.
 At Arnold & Itkin LLP, we believe there’s zero excuse for allowing construction workers to suffer injury or death on the job.
 Our West Texas construction injury attorneys hold companies accountable for failing their workers, and we’ve won billions of dollars in verdicts and settlements for our clients as a result.

-If you’ve been injured in a construction accident in West Texas, speak with our firm today.
-We can discuss your options in a free consultation at (888) 493-1629.
-Make a request using our short online form.
+If you’ve been injured in a construction accident in West Texas, speak with our firm.
+We can discuss your options in a free consultation at (888) 493-1629!

 What Is the Fatal Four?